JackBeNimbleBeQuick/responsiveSASS/README.md

   - is start of project / name-spaced styles for your project
     * edit to meet your needs
 - _vars/\_var:\_
-  - hold the grid setup, you may want to clean this to support your color theming scheme
+  - holds the grid setup, color, font, etc. variables
     * edit to meet your needs
 - _vars/\_mixes:\_
   - some sample mix-ins are provided